JavaScript Avatar Library

 Installation

-and the second package is an avatar style.
-In our examples we use the package @dicebear/collection
+At least two packages are needed.
+The first package is the core library @dicebear/core and the second package is an avatar style.
+In our examples we use the package @dicebear/collection which contains all official avatar styles.

-npm install @dicebear/core @dicebear/collection
+npm install @dicebear/core @dicebear/collectionTIP

 We highly recommend the use of a bundler with tree shaking functionality.
 If you don't have one, take a look at our guide "Using the library without tree shaking".